dsnkostic/discmaster-example/README.md

 ### Liquibase database evolution

 Make sure you run this command to evolve schema based on JPA entity models `mvn liquibase:diff`.
 Result changelog you will find in the `generated/main/resources/changelog-diff.xml` file.
 Inspect the file and copy needed changeset to the `src/main/java/resource/changelog/changelog-master.xml`.
 Be aware that there is almost always generated alterSequence changeSet with `hibernate_sequence`.
 You can ignore this one.
+Test data is in the local-dev context, so make sure to add that.
+By default, liquibase will include all contexts.